scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

         opt = OptClass(learning_rate=learning_rate)
         return opt.minimize(loss)

-When calling the ``setup_optimizer`` function, both the ``optimizer`` and the ``learning_rate`` arguments can be omitted.
+When calling the ``setup_optimizer`` function, both the ``optimizer`` and the ``learning_rate`` arguments are optional.
-They will then be filled in automatically from the configuration.
+If omitted, they will be filled in automatically from the configuration.
-These injected values can be mixed freely with normal parameters, and injection follows the priority: 1) explicitly passed arguments 2) configuration values 3) default values.
+These injected values can be mixed freely with standard parameters, and injection follows the priority: 1) explicitly passed arguments 2) configuration values 3) default values.

 The main benefit of config parameters is that they can be controlled externally when running an experiment.
 This can happen both from the command line